instructlab/instructlab-bot/docs/dev-env.md

 Make sure you copy your aws .pem key in the `deploy/ansible` directory and rename it to `instruct-bot.pem`

-To deploy the bot stack and worker stack on this EC2 instance, fill the same details that you fill in `config.yaml` to `./vars.yml` file, with your aws credentials.
+To deploy the bot stack and worker stack on this EC2 instance, fill the same details that you fill in `.env` to `./vars.yml` file, with your aws credentials.

 Run the following command to deploy the entire stack (bot and worker):